bberg115/SmartGates/README.md

 # TinyWreckitCourse
-Smart gates for FPV Stuffs
+Smart gates for FPV Stuffs indoors
+Plan on using Delta5 timer with remote ESP01s to trigger field gates.

 Work in progress..

 # Ideas:
-##  Phase 1:
+##  Phase 1: Delta 5
-    1. Tracking a single channel at >1 different gates to:</b
+    1. Track up to 4 channels:
        1. Track overall time
        2. Track lap time
        3. Track best lap time for configuration
        4. # of laps (total or of configuration)
-       5. Light up the next set of gates
+##  Phase 2: ESP's + LEDs
+       1. Each channel is assigned a color and changes start finish gate based on trigger.
             a.
-Change colors of next gates to easily identify
+First place color
             b.
-Change course based on event (lap time, # of laps, etc).

-##  Phase 2:
-    1. Scanning channels?
-Determine the # of channels that can be scanned (time between scan?)
+Last to pass gate color
+       2. Last lap gate color change
+       3. Talk to remote (ESP-01) to trigger field gates
+       4. Changing course:
+            a.
+Odd vs Even lap changes